CodySchrank/MTG-Arena-Tool/README.md

 ## Roadmap
 `These are some features I would like to include, not ordered in any way`
-- Log of events (Player X casts Y spell, This targetted that, etc), save the log too
+- Log of events (Player X casts Y spell, This targeted that, etc), save the log too
-- Metagame / Arquetypes on decks explorer `this requires more data to be able to play with`
+- Metagame / Archetypes on decks explorer `this requires more data to be able to play with`
 - Deck editor/modifier, for adding things like specific basic lands and then importing them to MTG Arena.

 ### Compiling / Run from source